viceCommodore/entropy-docs/docs/02_ENTROPY A/02_Ashar_Configuration.md

 2. Insert the Ashlar into the base.
 Then plug the base into the wall using the provided power supply and *power only* cable.
 It will greet you by gently pulsing its LEDs.
 Say good morning.
 ![alt text](setup.jpg)

 3. Download the Entropy app from the Crapple App store or the Google Play Store.
-If you are one of our beta testers, install the .apk file provided and these [instructions](https://www.lifewire.com/install-apk-on-android-4177185)
+If you are one of our beta testers, install the .apk file provided and follow these [instructions](https://www.lifewire.com/install-apk-on-android-4177185).

-4. Create a **NEW** solana wallet that will be used exclusively for this Ashlar
+4. Create a **NEW** solana wallet that will be used exclusively for this Ashlar.

-5. Turn on your phone's bluetooth radio
+5. Turn on your phone's bluetooth radio.

-6. Launch the app
+6. Launch the app.

 ![alt text](app_icon.jpg)